DynamicDevices/female-stem-pioneers/CONTRIBUTING.md

 - Include diverse representation across STEM fields, countries, and time periods
 - Write in an engaging, accessible style appropriate for the target audience
 - Verify information from reliable sources before submitting
+- Remove any duplicate entries by name for clarity

 ### Submitting Changes